YTFGolf/mini-bc-data/README.md

 - Extract the main bit.
 - Run the decrypter contained in <https://codeberg.org/fieryhenry/BCGM-Python/>.

-This project aims to provide a few scritps that partially automate this process.
+This project aims to provide a few scripts that partially automate this process.
 Or maybe the point is to generate a minimal bit of code that can do these?

 ## New extraction process